kmontgomery0/Notion-Mail-App/README.md

 **Additional Improvements:**
 - Add timestamps to each of the messages that indicate when the message was sent.
-- Add functionality to delete messages.
+- Add functionality to delete message
+- Mark messages as Read/Unread to help users distinguish between new and previously read messages.

 **How to install and run the program:**
 - Set Up: Clone the repository and install dependencies.